Factbox: Britain's big Brexit vote - What happens in parliament?

 Here’s how the voting will work:

-The debate will take place among the 650 elected lawmakers in the lower house of parliament, the House of Commons.
+The debate will take place among the 650 elected members of parliament in the lower house of parliament, the House of Commons.
 May does not have an outright majority in the house, and the DUP, the small Northern Irish party that usually props up her government, is opposed to the deal.

 The debate is scheduled for Dec.
 4, 5, 6, 10 and 11.
 Each day’s debate will last up to eight hours, with start and finish times likely to vary.